 What You Need to Know About Space Mountain

 - Rating: ★★★★★

-- Restrictions: 40 inches (102 cm).
-Regardless of height, children under age 7 years must be accompanied by a person age 14 years or older.
+- Restrictions: Riders must be at least 40 inches (102 cm) tall.
+Regardless of height, children under age seven years must be accompanied by a person age 14 years or older.

 - Ride Time: 2 minutes, 45 seconds